 Watching your salt intake?
 Mealtimes can be both diet-friendly and delicious with these flavorful low sodium soup recipes.

-You don’t need heaps of salt to enjoy bright, zingy flavors.
+Luckily, you don’t need heaps of salt to enjoy bright, zingy flavors.

 These 20 mouth-watering soups have plenty of seasoning thanks to fresh ingredients and creative combos.

-If you’re in the mood for something savory and snacky, there’s a soup for that.
+So if you’re in the mood for something savory and snacky, there’s a soup for that.
 Try turkey noodle, black bean, or French onion.

-If you’re craving sugar, go with pear, peach, or tropical pineapple.
+But if you’re craving sugar, go with pear, peach, or tropical pineapple.

 Can’t decide if you’re feeling sweet or savory?
 Get a hit of both with carrot and ginger, spicy sweet potato, or roasted parsnip.